alexkreilein/WhatTheHack/xxx-ChaosStudio/README.md

 1. Challenge 04: **[Godzilla takes out an Azure region!](Student/Challenge-04.md)**
 	 - Can your application survive a region failure?
 1. Challenge 05: **[Injecting Chaos into your pipeline](Student/Challenge-05.md)**
-	 - Advanced challenge, using Chaos Studio experiments in your CI/CD pipeline
+	 - Optional challenge, using Chaos Studio experiments in your CI/CD pipeline

 ## Prerequisites
 - Azure subscription with owner access